wistein/TourCount/README.md

 # TourCount

-TourCount is an Android app that supports species-specific counting of butterflies in nature.
+TourCount is an Android app that supports species-specific and individually localized counting of butterflies in nature.

 The integrated database is organized according to a tour in nature with its expected butterfly species.
 That means, a new (importable and prepared) basic database instance will be used per tour.